-In 2012, distracted driving was the cause of 10 percent of all fatal car crashes.
+In 2015 alone, crashes involving distracted driving claimed over 3,500 lives.
 You’ve likely heard it’s dangerous to text while behind the wheel, but here are eight other surprising sources of distraction on the road.

 Feeling distressed or mad?
 Take some time to cool down before you jump into a car.
 A recent large-scale study of 1600 crash events over a 3-year period showed that drivers who are observably angry, sad, or agitated increase their risk of getting into an accident by nearly tenfold.